CattyMeowy/swifticat.github.io/rules.md

 Any other links will be deleted.

    `4c.
-Posting links from TikTok, Reddit or Steam will result in a kick.`
+Posting links from TikTok will result in a kick.`

-Due to the controversial nature of these sites, we will immediately kick people sending links related to these platforms.
+Due to the controversial nature of TikTok, we will immediately kick people sending links related to the platform.

 # - Other rules -

 **5. Mods and admins reserve the right to kick/ban you if they feel you are doing something wrong.**

-If you get banned by an admin, you will not be able to rejoin the server and you won't be able to appeal (unless the ban was in error or the admin was abusing their power in which they will be banned too).
+If the mod or admin was abusing their power they will be immediately demoted and/or banned/kicked.

    `5a.
 Do not ping members of the server unless they are actively engaged in the chat.`